 |See ALL Contributors||

-After writing an article for Comic Book Marketplace #32 on sixteen famous pedigree collections, and receiving a favorable response, Matt thought an entire book on pedigrees was a viable concept.
-He began compiling as much information as he could find, including old dealer catalogs, original pedigree lists, and a full run of TBG and CBG, a weekly comic newspaper where most pedigreed collections debuted during the '70's and '80s.
+After writing an article for Comic Book Marketplace #32 on sixteen famous pedigree collections, Matt thought an entire book on pedigrees was a viable concept.
+He began compiling information, including old dealer catalogs, original pedigree lists, and a full run of TBG and CBG, a weekly comic newspaper where most pedigreed collections debuted during the '70's and '80s.

 In 1996 Matt opened Classics Incorporated, a business dedicated to comic restoration.
 After CGC opened in 2000, Matt quickly realized the potential of 3rd party grading in the industry and added pressing and removal services to his business.
 In 2008, Matt and Kenny Sanderson introduced the revolutionary process of leaf casting to comic restoration, elevating the process to new heights.

 It was during this time Matt discovered that Stephen Ritter was also planning a book on pedigree collections, at which point they decided to collaborate.
 In 2008 the two partnered to form Worldwide Comics, selling high end vintage comics both online and at shows throughout the country.